jhamrick/optimal-mental-rotation/experiment/README.md

 * Somewhat better error rates (only 5 had less than 75% accuracy)
 * But, there was an issue where people could not submit the HIT.
 Still investigating why this was the case.
+Update: I *think* this is because I had the "use_sandbox" option set in PsiTurk, whch means that it tried to submit to the worker sandbox rather than Turk itself.
 * Also, it appears that you only ever get one flipped/same version of each stimulus -- i.e., there are different rotations, but each participant only sees each stimulus as flipped or same.